johncclayton/monitor-fw-13/README.md

 # Validation (did it all work?):
 Check the following:

-    $ ls -l /tmp/mtail.INFO - this should produce some output and tell you that the mtail progs loaded OK
+    $ tail -f /tmp/mtail.INFO - this should produce some output and tell you that the mtail progs loaded OK
-    $
+    $ ps -ajx | grep prometheus - should show prometheus running (check http://localhost:21090/targets now!)

+# Grafana
+The last step is to add a configuration into Grafana for this data source, and to import the performance dashboard.

+Prometheus is running on port 21090 (ports were opened by the monitor-v13-install script).
+You need to create a datasource pointing to this host and port 21090.